pgellert/simple-api/README.md

 [![Build Status](https://travis-ci.org/pgellert/simple-api.svg?branch=master)](https://travis-ci.org/pgellert/simple-api)
 # simple-api

-This is a simple API that can store a list of groceries
+This is a simple API that can store a list of groceries.
+The api is available at http://simple-grocery-api.herokuapp.com/api/v1/groceries

 Tools used:
   * Django